 If your shampoo doesn’t seem to be causing the problem, you might be dealing with ringworm of the scalp.
 Caused by fungi called dermophytes, the symptoms include red, itchy patches on the scalp and also a rash of black dots.
 An aggressive fungus, it requires treatment with antibiotics and close monitoring.
 Natural scalp treatments can also aid the healing process.

 If your scalp is exhibiting red patches covered by scaly white skin, you could well be dealing with psoriasis.
 This very itchy condition can cause temporary baldness, and as there is no known cure for psoriasis, we can only suggest ways of soothing the itching.
 Home remedies that include birch or avocado oil have been known to be very effective in soothing the inflamed skin.

 If none of the above apply to you, there are a number of other conditions that could be the cause behind your itchy scalp and hair loss.
-Common conditions such as dandruff, a term used to group together a number of flakey scalp conditions where human skin is continually manufactured and shred is another potential diagnosis.
-Specialist shampoos can be effective in its treatment.
+Common conditions such as some allergic reactions – for instance to chemical hair dyes or relaxers, or dandruff, a term used to group together a number of flakey scalp conditions where human skin is continually manufactured and shred, are other potential diagnoses.
+Specialist shampoos can be effective in treating these.